-Hip replacement surgery is the most common orthopedic surgery performed.
-It involves the replacement of the damaged hip bone (ball shaped upper end of the femur) with a metal ball attached to a metal stem that is fixed into the femur and attached to the pelvic region.
+Hip replacement is commonly performed to relieve pain and restore function in those suffering from hip arthritis.
+It involves the replacement of the damaged hip bone (ball- shaped upper end of the femur) with a metal ball attached to a metal stem that is affixed to the femur and a cup which is attached to the pelvic region.
 Traditionally, the surgery was performed with a large, open incision and required the patient to stay in the hospital for several days.
 With advanced techniques, it is now possible to perform these surgeries on an outpatient basis where the patient goes home on the same day.

 Labrum is a ring of strong fibrocartilaginous tissue lining around the socket of the hip joint.
 Labrum serves many functions where it acts as shock absorber, lubricates the joint, and distributes the pressure equally.
 It holds the head of the femur in place and prevents the lateral and vertical movement of the femur head with in the joint.
 It also deepens the acetabular cavity and offers stability against femoral head translation.